xiansnn/RP2-micropython-libraries/README.md

 ## ST7735_GUI.py
 This is a wrapper for the original ST7735.py driver.
 It provides for writing text methods in dedicated frames on the ST7735 LCD display.
-However, It is limited to text only, graphic capabilities can be performed in dedicated area with the original driver.
+However, It is limited to text only, graphic capabilities could probably be performed in dedicated area with the original driver.

 ## filter.py
-This is a general purpose class Filter implementing the generic formula : y0 = a0.x0 + a1.x1 + a2.x2 + ..... b1.y1 + b2.y2 + ....
+This is a general purpose Filter base class implementing the generic formula : y0 = a0.x0 + a1.x1 + a2.x2 + ..... b1.y1 + b2.y2 + ....

 Then inherited classes are provided to implement PID, FileredPID, Means.